Our Blueprint for young people

 But a lack of work readiness, poor social mobility and the public view that young people felt excluded and disengaged (as reported in our 2012 Youth Matters survey), continued to affect employment opportunities and self-confidence.

-Through the Think Big Blueprint, we expanded our reach with schemes to boost employability, digital skills and confidence, working collaboratively within and outside our business.
+Through Our Blueprint, we expanded our reach with schemes to boost employability, digital skills and confidence, working collaboratively within and outside our business.

 To draw talent to our own business we revamped our recruitment programme and created a remunerated apprenticeship, intern and graduate programme.
 Apprentices in particular bring enormous value to our business, often moving into full-time roles where they can excel and stretch their capabilities.

 But employee engagement has been central, too.
-Think Big has been supported by 10,000 employees who've supported over 60,000 young people through training, work experience and as mentors - sharing their skills, know-how and life experiences from the corporate world.
+Our Blueprint has been supported by 10,000 employees who've supported over 60,000 young people through training, work experience and as mentors - sharing their skills, know-how and life experiences from the corporate world.

 Social action and enterprise

 In 2013, we joined HRH the Prince of Wales's Step up to Serve #iWill campaign, pledging to back 10,000 youth social action ideas by 2020.
-We’ll inspire 50,000 young people to take part through Think Big Youth – with 50% from disadvantaged backgrounds or areas of high deprivation.
+We’ll inspire 50,000 young people to take part through Our Blueprint Youth – with 50% from disadvantaged backgrounds or areas of high deprivation.

 We’ve also launched the Gro App with the Do-It Trust to help young people translate their volunteering experience into skills most valued by employers.